Peaceful Assembly (Amendment) Bill 2019 tabled | Borneo Post Online

-KUALA LUMPUR: The Peaceful Assembly (Amendment) Bill 2019 which, among other things, seeks to do away with the offence related to street protests was tabled for first reading at the Dewan Rakyat today.
+KUALA LUMPUR: The Peaceful Assembly (Amendment) Bill 2019 which, among other things, seeks to do away with the offence related to street protests, was tabled for first reading at the Dewan Rakyat yesterday.

 According to the bill, tabled by Deputy Home Minister Datuk Mohd Azis Jamman, the amendments would involve Sections 3, 4 and 21 of the Peaceful Assembly Act 2012.